pushker0101/Parkinson-Detection/README.md

 the model with best accuracy came out to be CNN with accuracy of more than 95%.
-The model is deployed on hugging face where you can go and test it out yourself. the link to the deployed project is : https://huggingface.co/spaces/dr4g0n7ly/Parkinsons_Meander You can refer to the images for sample or demo purpose
+The model is deployed on hugging face where you can go and test it out yourself. the link to the deployed project is : https://huggingface.co/spaces/dr4g0n7ly/Parkinsons_Meander The form for tracing of shapes is provided which can be printed and then traced by the patient.
+You can refer to the images for sample or demo purpose